davidpn11/fp-workshop/packages/app/src/tasks/task2/challenge1.md

 **Challenge 1.b** - `(restaurant?: Restaurant) => number`

 Create a function that gets a `Restaurant` checks if has a Promotion with a budget.
-If yes, returns the budget value.
-Else, returns 0.
+If yes, returns the `totalAmount` value, Else, returns 0.

 ---

 **Challenge 1.c** - `(restaurant?: Restaurant) => string`

 Create a function that gets a `Restaurant` checks if has a `Promotion` with a budget.
 If it has return, `"You have a PROMOTION_TYPE with $BUDGET_REMAINING remaining"`.
-If not, return `“Click here to sign in"`
+If not, return `“Click here to sign in"`.

+> To calcalate the remaining budget do `(totalAmount - consumedAmount)`

 ---